aryakaul/simdigree/labnotebook.md

 ##### 2018-08-01
 I FOUND THE BUG.
 IT WAS UNBELIEVABLY STUPID.
 I'M NOT EVEN GOING TO DIGNIFY IT WITH A DESCRIPTION HERE.
 I WASTED LIKE 3 DAYS FIGURING THIS OUT.
 WHAT IS LIFE

+##### 2018-08-03
+Fixed up the generate function to adopt the new policies made post bug.
+Everything is looking good.
+If I don't end up adding the other functionality to simdigree, I think I can use the simulations made to do some cool tests.